 Code of Ethics

-Duties of Management, Editors, Committees
+Duties of the Management, Editors, Committees

 AND's publication process ensures that articles are edited in open-access mode and freely available to all interested readers.